 Many people have experienced the dreaded creative slump.
 Whether you call it a creative slump, a creative crash, or a creative block, it can spell trouble in terms of work.
 A creative slump can make you feel uninspired.
 It might make everything feel repetitive, stale, and boring.

 When you experience a creative block, you may feel as if you’re no longer interested in all the creative passions you used to love.
 Or you could feel as if you want to deep dive into those things, but the ideas aren’t coming.
 Whatever symptoms you’re experiencing, there are ways to break free and feel inspired again.

-Stanford University’s Nicholas Bloom, the economist and expert on productivity, fears a coming day of reckoning.
-Although employees are working more hours, the lack of creativity on some teams is leading to productivity decline.
+Stanford University’s Nicholas Bloom, the economist, and expert on productivity, fears a coming day of reckoning.
+Although employees are working more hours, the lack of creativity on some teams is leading to a productivity decline.
 “The new ideas we are losing today could show up as fewer new products or ideas in 2021 and beyond, lowering long-run growth.”

 What should leaders do to resuscitate creativity?

 Unfortunately, many team leaders attribute creativity decline to ‘inability to be in the same physical space’ or ‘lack of access to whiteboards and Post-it notes’.